Skip to main content

 • withAlias - gives the field an alternative name on the view

-• withPrefix - adds a prefix to the standard field name (handy if you have a clash (e.g. if COUNTERPARTY and INSTRUMENT both have a NAME field)
+• withPrefix - adds a prefix to the standard field name; this is useful if you have a clash (e.g. if COUNTERPARTY and INSTRUMENT both have a NAME field)

 COUNTERPARTY.NAME withPrefix COUNTERPARTY